Long Island City

 This is our moment to build a city that works for everyone.
-When elected to City Council, Julie will champion a fair and just recovery.
+As your Council Member, Julie will champion a fair and just recovery.
 Julie will put working families first and build coalitions to fight for us all.

 Julie is a tenant, immigrant, and activist fighting for the basic needs of all New Yorkers.
 Julie is running to be the first woman and the first immigrant to represent District 26 on the City Council and to ensure everyone has access to housing, healthcare, and high speed internet.

 Like many of her neighbors, Julie and her family immigrated to New York in search of a new beginning.
 At an early age, she recognized that children did not have equal access to education or opportunity.
 Frustrated by the injustice around her, Julie has dedicated her life to public service, fighting for the city’s most marginalized communities.

 When COVID-19 and the ensuing financial crisis hit our city, Julie saw families like hers getting left behind.
 As New Yorkers lost their livelihoods and their loved ones, government bureaucrats struggled to take action.
 Tenants struggled to make rent and small businesses closed their doors, all while the world’s wealthiest companies turned record profits.

 Julie has been a fierce advocate for dignified, affordable housing on Community Board 2.
 She has worked to stand up for racial justice while combating gun violence on the advisory board for CCD: 696 Build Queensbridge.
 As a leader in technology transformation, Julie helped government agencies like the FDA and the CDC modernize their infrastructure, and assisted small businesses around the world.